xianminx/xianminx.github.com/data/blog/2013-02-20-reading-note-Giving-the-User-Control-over-Android-Permissions.md

 4. Unzip apk package
 5. Remove permissions from AndroidManifest.xml
 6. Modify application code to make sure it doesn't crash because of permission issues
-7. Zip modied apk package
+7. Zip modified apk package
 8. Run on phone
 9. fads

-#Implementation
+# Implementation

-1. apktool -> smali, debugging is impractical, no enough material
+1. apktool -> smali, debugging is impractical, not enough material
 2. dex2jar -> java, recompiling is difficult.

 implement a class which extends the class whose function requires the permission we are removing.

 does not work with final classes, such as LocationManager.

-replace all API call with a dummy static method call.
+replace all API calls with a dummy static method call.

-# resources
+# Resources

 1. stowaway
 2. permission map: android-permissions.org, tells which permissions each API call requires.